 Consumer packaged goods especially have an innate need to learn more about their target audience to sell efficiently.

 The direct-to-consumer marketing proposition needs to be compellingly different, though likely complementary to existing channels.

 Embedding QR Codes and NFC tags on product packages can help CPG brands look beyond traditional data to learn more about its customers’ behaviors, motivations, and purchase history.

-When a brand learns “why and what” factors, they can genuinely communicate with its customers and understand the unique value without the need for a middleman.
+When a brand learns the “why and what” factors, it can genuinely communicate with its consumers and understand the unique value without the need for a middleman.

 eCommerce personalization is all about creating individualized interactions and experiences for customers.

 Although eCommerce giants like Amazon have set personalization standards, it is no match to brands that develop tailored experiences for their customers that focus solely on their needs to see the results.

 Collecting deep consumer insights helps CPG brands build up a picture of their customers, enabling them to offer tailor content and products that meet their needs and expectations.

 The advantage of direct-to-consumer marketing is its flexibility and open communication with consumers.
 This strengthens consumer relationships, keeps them constantly engaged, and helps your brand acquire new ones efficiently.